scalar-labs/helm-charts/docs/getting-started-monitoring.md

                  kubectl get secrets scalar-monitoring-grafana -n monitoring -o jsonpath='{.data.admin-password}' | base64 -d
                  ```

+### If you use other Kubernetes than minikube

+If you use a Kubernetes cluster other than minikube, you need to access the LoadBalancer service according to the manner of each Kubernetes cluster.
+For example, using a Load Balancer provided by cloud service or the `kubectl port-forward` command.

 ## Step 6.
 Delete all resources

-After completing the Monitoring tests on minikube, remove all resources.
+After completing the Monitoring tests on the Kubernetes cluster, remove all resources.

 1. Terminate the `minikube tunnel` command.
+(If you use minikube)
    ```console
    Ctrl + C
    ```

-1. Uninstall `kube-prometheus-stack` from minikube.
+1. Uninstall `kube-prometheus-stack`.
    ```console
    helm uninstall scalar-monitoring -n monitoring
    ```

-1. (Optional) Delete minikube.
+1. Delete minikube.
+(Optional / If you use minikube)
    ```console
    minikube delete --all
    ```
    * Note:
-       * If you deploy the Scalar DB or Scalar DL, you need to remove them before deleting minikube.
+       * If you deploy the ScalarDB or ScalarDL, you need to remove them before deleting minikube.